exatoa/exatoa.github.io/index.md

 [//]: # (## RESEARCH INTERESTS)

 I am a postdoctoral fellow at the School of Electrical Engineering and Computer Science -- [University of Ottawa](https://www.uottawa.ca/en) (uOttawa).
 Before coming to uOttawa, I was a research associate at the University of Luxembourg (UL).
-I completed my Ph.D. at the University of Luxembourg under the supervision of [Prof. Lionel Briand](https://www.lbriand.info/) and in collaboration with [Prof. Shiva Nejati](https://shnejati.bitbucket.io/), and [Dr. Seung Yeob Shin](https://scholar.google.com/citations?user=3kMy3iUAAAAJ&hl=en).
+I received my PhD at the University of Luxembourg under the supervision of [Prof. Lionel Briand](https://www.lbriand.info/) and in collaboration with [Prof. Shiva Nejati](https://shnejati.bitbucket.io/), and [Dr. Seung Yeob Shin](https://sites.google.com/view/seungyeob/home).
 My research interests are in the area of software testing related to mutation testing, automated verification, fault localization, and automatic repair using fuzzing, search-based approaches, and machine learning.
 I have been conducting my research closely with industry partners in automotive and aerospace sectors, such as [ESA](https://www.esa.int/), [Huld](https://huld.io/industries/space/), [GomSpace](https://gomspace.com/home.aspx), [LuxSpace](https://space-agency.public.lu/en/expertise/space-directory/LuxSpace.html), and [Blackberry](https://www.blackberry.com/).